 From minor to major repairs, detailed step-by-step directions on how to fix damage to drywall

 Most drywall repairs are simple, consisting of patching holes, filling dents, and embedding popped nails.
-They require only basic tools and some drywall joint compound.
+They require only basic tools and some drywall joint compound, available at Amazon.
 Also be prepared to touch up or paint the repaired area.

 Such minor flaws as dents and small nail holes can be repaired by filling the area with vinyl spackling compound after sanding it clean.
 Choose a putty knife appropriately sized to the blemish, and, if more than one layer of compound is required, make sure you allow each layer to dry completely between applications.

 Popped nails can be fixed by tapping the popped nail beneath the wall’s surface and then driving a second nail or drywall screw next to it to hold the first nail in place.
 Dimples can be filled with joint compound.
 See more about these repairs below.